Chronic Health Conditions

-Per Texas State law, epinephrine and metered-dose inhalers are two medications a student can carry and self-administer with the appropriate authorization on file at school.
+Per Texas State law, students can carry and self-administer epinephrine and metered-dose inhalers are two medications a student can carry and self-administer when the necessary authorization form is on file at school.
 See Permit for Self-Administration of Asthma or Anaphylaxis Medication Form.
 This authorization form must be renewed each academic year.

 Food/Anaphylactic (Life-Threatening) Allergies

 Parents should inform the district of this vital health information by completing the health section of the online registration or by completing an Allergy-Anaphylaxis Health History Form provided on this page.
 An Allergy-Anaphylaxis Action Plan, filled out by a healthcare professional, must also be on file at school to ensure an appropriate emergency response when a child experiences an exposure at school.
 To learn more about our district's severe allergy and anaphylaxis protocol, including staff and family responsibilities, please contact the school nurse.Asthma

 Parents should inform the district when their child has a history of asthma by completing the health section of the online registration or by completing an Asthma History Form provided on this page.
 Providing the school with an Asthma Action Plan, completed by a healthcare professional, will help our staff understand and meet your child's needs during the school day.Seizure DisorderTo ensure that a child with a history of seizures is safe at school, parents must inform the district by completing the health section of the online registration or by completing a Seizure Disorder History Form provided here.
 A Seizure Action Plan, filled out by a healthcare professional, must also be on file at school to ensure appropriate emergency response in the event your child experiences a seizure at school.